gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 We also cannot dismiss the type traits library provided by the STL.
 To some extents, it allows reflecting on types by implementing predefine capability or property to check.
 Some on these traits such as `std::is_final` or `std::is_polymorphic` cannot be implemented in pure C++, and needs compiler support.

-## Querying Objects in C++
+## Meta-Querying Objects in C++

 Who dream of writing `$Foo.members()`? yeah, me too.
 But this isn't about the future but what we can do now.
 Does C++ let you list the set of members or the set of other things?
 For listing members, unfortunately, no. I don't have a magical solution for you today.
 You can't ask the compiler to instanciate some code for each data members, or for each member functions.
-However, there is one construct in the language that exposes how it's composed and let you do all sorts of metaprogramming on it.
+However, there is one particular construct in the language that exposes it's interface in such a way that let you do all sorts of metaprogramming on it.

-Functions.
-Yes, normal functions, member function, function objects and even function templates.
+*Functions*.
+Yes, normal functions, member function, function objects and even function templates (to some extent).
 As long as it's not overloaded, you can inspect it's return type, it's parameter types, it's member of which type in case of member functions, and even let you inspect how many template parameter it need to take in some cases.

-Why this is big you ask?
+Why is this big you ask?
 Why do I seem to act like this is a revolutionnary thing?
-Simply because it's rarely seen as a reflection capability.
-But it is, give me a function object or function pointer, I can meta-tell you how can call it!
+Well first, we can use function to transfer behavior and data around quite easily.
+But it is, give me a function object or function pointer, I can tell you how can call it using meta information!

-This can happen because function and therefore function objects are the only entities (besides tuples) that exposes valuable information in their type, such as taken parameters and return type.
+This can happen because function and function objects exposes their whole interface in their type or call operator type, such as parameter types and return type.
 We'll see how we can use this property to make a small reflection library.

 ## Reflecting Free Function